WireNotCable/Asg1/README.md

 - It will have a search bar, price range filter.

 Respective category page:
-- Itemms, price, review and description will be available for each item listing.
+- Items, price, review and description will be available for each item listing.

 Shopping cart page:
 - It will have a shopping cart (if possible)